-We use a Panel VAR, which controls for country fixed-effects.
-This method results in a distribution of Impulse-Response functions permitting a much more robust inference than those relying on average estimates which assume slopes homogeneity.
+We use a Local Projection model, which controls for country fixed-effects.
+This method results in a distribution of impulseresponse functions permitting a much more robust inference than those relying on average estimates which assume commonly slopes homogeneity.
 The model allows to be fully heterogeneous amongst panel members.
-In that context, each member i = [1…M]’, let yi,t be a vector of n endogenous variables with country specific time dimensions t = [1,…Ti]’.
-To control for individual fixed-effects, we demean the data, resulting in yi,t*=yi,t-, where represents the average of the variable for each i.
-Thus we estimate the following model, The LP impulse response function of yt with respect to xt is given by {βh}h≥0 in Eq.
-(1).yi,t+h - yi,t=αih+∆hDi,t+1+βLh∆γt,i+εi,t+h (1)
+In that context, each member i = [1…M]’, being yi,t a vector of n endogenous variables with country specific time dimensions t = [1,…Ti]’.
+To control for individual fixed-effects, we demean the data, resulting in yi,t*=yi,t-yi, where yi represents the average of the variable for each i.
+Thus, we estimate the following model, The LP impulse response function of yt with respect to FVh, xt are given by (βh)h≥0, and δ in Eq.
+(1).

+To create a benchmark estimating equation that mimics the standard setup in the literature, the typical LP equation that we estimate has the form:

+yi,t+h - yi,t=αih+δ hDi,t+1+βLh∆xt,i+εi,t+h (1)

-αihwhere εh,t is the projection residual and µh,βh,γh,δh,1,δh,2 the projection coefficients.
-Notice also that we do not require xt to be a predetermined “shock” variable.
+for h = 1, ..., 5, and where yi,t+h − yi,t denotes the cumulative change from time t to t + h in 100 times the log of real GDP, the αih are country-fixed effects, and Di,t denotes the differences fiscal policy variable (measured from time t to time t + 1), xt,i (economic growth and government expenditure), finally εi,t+h is the projection residual Notice also that we do not require xt to be a predetermined “shock” variable.

-The methodology employed used relaxes the assumption of homogeneous dynamics by estimating and identifying a reduced-form structural PVAR.
-For example, in each period t, we observe Ft(yit), and due to policy interventions or unexpected shocks (Xt) the distribution in the next period will be different from the current one.
-Thus, what we observe in the next period, Ft+1yi,t+1, should be a function of Ft (yit) and Xt; however, characterizing this function is not possible since it is a mapping of the entire distribution into another.
-Instead, we attempt to estimate the function that draws the current distribution into parameters characterizing the next period distribution, conditional on vector Xt.
+.
+Instead, we impose a temporal ordering on the set of variables to estimate the function that draws the current distribution into parameters characterizing the next period distribution, conditional on vector Xt.
+For example, the Gini index, which itself in turn does not react within the period to changes in fiscal policies and money growth.
 The basic idea for our empirical exercise is:

-Left-hand variables = Ginii,t, Growthi,t and Fiscal policiesi,t
+Left-hand variables = Ginii,t, net income

-Right-hand variables = Ginii,t, Growthi,t, Fiscal policies two exogenous variables Xi,t (trade openness and total government expenditure), and (D) dummy variable for 2008, which captures the effect of economic recession.
+Right-hand variables = Ginii,t, Growthi,t, Fiscal policies (FVi,t) two exogenous variables Xi,t (trade openness and total government expenditure), and (D) dummy variable for 2008, which captures the effect of economic recession.

 Ginii,t=β11Ginii,t-1+β12FVi,t-1+β13Xi,t-1+α1,j+ε1,jt (2)

+Intuitively, this projection uncovers the linear combination of the data that best explains long-run movements in the Gini index.
+By assumption, as possible explanatory variables we consider the GDP growth and Fiscal policies.
+Thus, to estimate impulse responses with respect to the X variable, we can run the local projection (Eq.
+1) with b=βH and with yt given by the response variable of interest (either ∆gdpt or FVt).

-b=βHFVtThe panel VAR model provide a useful empirical methodology to investigate the issue at stake for the following reasons.
-First, we can infer dynamic effects since it captures the effects of the changes of income and inequality over time as influenced by growth and changes in the fiscal side.
+The Local Projection model provide a useful empirical methodology to investigate the issue at stake for the following reasons.
+First, we can infer dynamic properties since it captures the effects of the changes of income and inequality over time as influenced by growth and changes in the fiscal side.
 Thus, we can characterize the relationships between fiscal policies, growth and inequality via dynamic responses.
-Second, as long as the identification permits, any structure of the previous interactions on inequality can be allowed in the model.
+Following, as long as the identification permits, any structure of the previous interactions on inequality can be allowed in the model.
 Previous studies of single equation empirical models did not consider such interactions among fiscal variables.